angband/angband/docs/hacking/how-it-works.rst

 The command queue
 -----------------

-The command queue is a simple first-in, first-out queue that holds commands from the player.
-The UI frontends add commands to this queue, and the main game loop in `game-world.c` reads from it.
-This decouples the game engine from the user interface, making it easier to test the game logic and to support different frontends.
+The command queue is a first-in, first-out queue that holds and processes commands from the player.
+It is implemented in ``cmd-core.c``.
+The UI frontends add commands to this queue, and the commands are read and processed in the main game loop in `game-world.c - process_player()`_.
+This decouples the game engine from the user interface, making it easier to support different frontends, support :ref:`keymaps

-Commands are processed by the `process_command()` function in `cmd-core.c`, which looks up the command in the `game_cmds` table and executes the corresponding function.
+<keymaps>`, :ref:`repeat actions <command-counts>`, and automate certain behaviors
+(e.g., run or rest to full).
+The command queue stops processing when the player is interrupted by monsters or other significant events via the ``disturb()`` function, ensuring the player always has a chance to respond to danger.

 Events
 ------